ldante86/lcal/README.md

   Development scripts for **pc** can be found in _dev/perpetual-scripts_

+- **cal** - a perpetual calendar generator.

+  This is like **pc** above, but it is used to only print the current calendar and does not accept any flags other than the *-h* flag for unbolding. **cal** is designed to be the smallest program of the lot.

 - **dcal** - print the Discordian calendar.

   This script prints a formatted calendar based on the Discordian seasons.
 See the [README](https://github.com/ldante86/lcal/blob/master/dev/discordian/README.md) for **dcal** for more information.

+- **plcal** - a calendar written in perl.

+  This calendar is the start of what might some day become the "finished product."
+Still in development, yet functional as it is now, **plcal** will discard all of the trappings and disadvantages of bash and be fully portable between operating systems.

+- dev/**shcal** - a POSIX compliant calendar.

+  This program is slowly coming together, but when it is finished it will be sh-dash-ash-zsh-bash-ksh compliant.

 ## BUGS